TranslationalBioinformaticsUnit/Human-neuronal-differentiation-under-AB-exposure-a-single-cell-transcriptomic-and-epigenomic-datase/Supplemetary data/scATACseq/README.md

 # 🧬 scATAC-seq Fragments & Peaks

 This repository includes scATAC-seq fragment and peak files capturing chromatin accessibility dynamics during human adult hippocampal neurogenesis (AHN) across developmental stages, for both control and amyloid-β (Aβ)-treated conditions.
 These files provide the foundation for analyzing regulatory landscapes and integrating with scRNA-seq data.
+All raw and processed scATAC-seq data are also available in the Gene Expression Omnibus (GEO): [GSE307094](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE307094).

 # 📌 Experimental Conditions